SofiaHorvath91/ucd-project-3/README.md

 Technologies : Python with [Django](https://www.djangoproject.com/) + HTML + CSS \
 Software : [PyCharm](https://www.jetbrains.com/pycharm/)

+The app logic which handles user input and outputs given response is written in Python programming language. \
+Django framework is used to connect app objects (models) to Python code (views), and the app logic (views) to styled HTMl pages (templates) in order to be able to present the project as web application. \
+Django also handles database where the respective records of app objects are stored.

 ## UX
 ### 1. User stories
 * Expectations as a user :